lyskevin/docker-apache-kafka-zookeeper/README.md

 ## Instructions

-Instructions on how to run the Apache Kafka cluster and test for successful failure management can be found in instructions.pdf (coming soon).
+Instructions on how to run the Apache Kafka cluster and test for successful failure management can be found in instructions.pdf.